Nightmare (Avenged Sevenfold album)

 Nightmare is the fifth studio album by American heavy metal band Avenged Sevenfold, released on July 23, 2010, through Warner Bros.
 Records.
 It was produced by Mike Elizondo, mixed in New York City by audio engineer Andy Wallace, and mastered by Ted Jensen.

-Nightmare is Avenged Sevenfold's first album to be recorded without Jimmy "The Rev" Sullivan performing drums due to his death in December 2009.
-However, he did write parts that were used for the final recordings, making this the last album he would write on, and his vocal takes are still on the album as a tribute to him.
+Nightmare was Avenged Sevenfold's first album to be recorded without Jimmy "The Rev" Sullivan performing drums due to his death in December 2009.
+However, he did write parts that were used for the final recordings, making this the last album he would write on until 2023, and his vocal takes are still on the album as a tribute to him.
 The rest of the drum tracks were handled by Dream Theater drummer Mike Portnoy, who also played with the band for all their tours through the end of 2010.
 They then hired drummer Arin Ilejay, who played with the band from 2011 to 2015.

-The album debuted at number one in the Billboard 200 in the United States and was certified Gold by the BPI and Platinum by the both the RIAA and Music Canada.
-As of December 2016, the album has sold 964,000 copies in the United States.
-The cover of the album features a tribute to Jimmy "The Rev" Sullivan, the tombstone reads "FOREVER" with emphasis on "REV".
+The album debuted at number one in the Billboard 200 in the United States and was certified Gold by the BPI and the RMNZ, and Platinum by both the RIAA and Music Canada.
+By December 2016, the album sold 964,000 copies in the United States, and over a million by April 15, 2021.
+The cover of the album features a tribute to Sullivan; the tombstone reads "FOREVER" with emphasis on "REV".

 Writing and recording

-In late 2009, two years after Avenged Sevenfold released their self-titled album, and four years after they had issued their breakthrough studio set, 2005's City of Evil, the band started working on their next record, their "most personal and epic that will definitely take you on a very dark journey."
-However, as recording was in session, a few casualties arose.
+In 2009, during the tour for their self-titled album, Avenged Sevenfold began working on their fifth album.
+Starting with their last album, the band's drummer, The Rev was contributing much more to songwriting than he had on their first three albums, including their breakthrough album City of Evil (2005).
+The band stated that the album would be their "most personal and epic that will definitely take you on a very dark journey."
+By December 2009, the band had completed the demos for it and were ready to hit the studio.

-On December 28, 2009, drummer Jimmy Sullivan (a.k.a.
-The Rev) died.
-Afterwards, the band suspended work on the album for some time.
+On December 28, 2009, Jimmy "The Rev" Sullivan fatally overdosed.
+Afterwards, the band suspended work on the album, and even considered breaking up.
+However, the band eventually decided to resume work on the project after encouragement from Sullivan's parents, as well as knowing he would have wanted them to finish it.
 Not wanting to hire a permanent replacement for The Rev for the time being, the band selected Mike Portnoy of Dream Theater (a major influence on The Rev and the rest of the band) to finish recording the drum tracks for the album:

 After a couple of months, more notices about the album became available; a short message from Zacky Vengeance was posted on the official Avenged Sevenfold Twitter on April 17, 2010: "Tracking is complete.
 There are no words that will ever describe the feeling of listening to this album while driving home alone at 4 am."